Dismantling the Hurdles of Chronic Care Management

 Although CMS reports that two thirds of Medicare providers use certified EHR technology, limitations of EHR systems continue to be a barrier to implementing CCM programs.
 Incorporating the use of electronic care plans lags behind other healthcare IT initiatives.
 Furthermore, there is a significant disparity in certified EHR use among large versus small practices.
 According to a 2016 HHS study, barely 50% of practices with fewer than 10 providers are using certified EHR technology.
 This correlates with the fact that small practices are less likely to implement CCM programs.

-Choosing a Chronic Care Management Software Solution to Facilitate Services
+Choosing a Chronic Care Management Company to Facilitate Services

 A handful of software platforms have emerged to help healthcare facilities provide CCM services.
 If your organization is considering implementing a CCM program, you should consider: